WATCH: ‘Denied Access’ — Our new documentary film on forced migration in SA

 Seventy years to the day after the promulgation of the Universal Declaration on Human Rights, the Jesuit Institute South Africa has launched its latest documentary film on forced migration in South Africa.
 Read our report of the premiere screening at our offices in Auckland Park on Monday 10 December 2018 on spotlight.africa

 Rev. Ricardo da Silva SJ (born in Coimbra, Portugal 1983; entered the Jesuits 2007; ordained deacon 2019) immigrated to Johannesburg, South Africa with his mother at the age of six.
-He had a career in marketing, communications and brand management before joining the Jesuits in 2007 and has studied communications (SA), philosophy (UK) and theology (Brazil).
+He had a career in marketing, communications and brand management before joining the Jesuits in 2007 and has studied communications (SA), philosophy (UK), theology (Brazil) and journalism (USA).
 He is passionate about liturgical music, communications, and ethics and takes delight in good company and food.
 He has ministered to a wide range of people in many different contexts, from the elderly to high school and university students, refugees, migrants and the homeless.
+He has just completed the foundational Master of Science degree at the prestigious Columbia University Graduate School of Journalism.

 |See more from Ricardo da Silva SJ|